-This DISC personality type has weaknesses too.
+This D personality type has weaknesses too.
 Dominant personality styles tend to overstep authority.
 They also tend to have a short fuse which might come across as argumentative.
-The extreme “D” might erupt but then calm down quickly like nothing happened.
+The extreme D might erupt but then calm down quickly like nothing happened.
 They do not do well with routine tasks, and often over-exert themselves to the extent of burnout (as well as push others to burnout!)

 The greatest fear of this personality type is someone taking advantage of them and the emotion driving D behavior is anger.

-The second DISC personality type is influence.
-Their general characteristics are that they are energized by interacting and persuading others.
+The second DISC personality type is influence or I. Their general characteristics are that they are energized by interacting and persuading others.
 This means that they are likely to be talkative and enthusiastic.

-The third DISC personality type is steadiness.
-Individuals from this type are energized by a more routine, steady work environment.
+The third DISC personality type is steadiness or S. Individuals from this type are energized by a more routine, steady work environment.
 This doesn’t mean slow, which some publishers inadvertently infer.
-Steady types can also thrive in fast paced environments, as long as there aren’t too many surprised injected into the daily routine.
+Steady types can also thrive in fast paced environments, as long as there aren’t too many surprises injected into the daily routine.
 They are accommodators, team players, and predictable.

-The value they add to the team is that they are reliable, loyal and compliant to authority.
+The value they add to the team is that they are reliable and loyal.
 Their motivators are recognition of their loyalty and security.
 They also prefer achievable goals and lifestyle balance.

 The fourth and last DISC personality type is conscientious, also referred to as compliant.
 Conscientious people are usually cautious. systematic, and hold themselves and others to high standards.
 They are energized by complying with procedures set by others.